This Android TV Box Resource Guide will provide you with everything you need to know about these fabulous media devices.

 TROYPOINT recommends the MX3 Pro Mini Keyboard Air Mouse Remote.

-An air mouse remote allows you to click items on the screen with a pointer and you can move said pointer around by moving the remote.
+An air mouse remote allows you to click items on the screen with a pointer and move the pointer around by moving the remote.

-I personally prefer the 2.4Ghz wireless dongle due to better reliability than Bluetooth but both should work find on most Android TV Boxes.
+We personally prefer the 2.4Ghz wireless dongle due to better reliability than Bluetooth but both should work fine on most Android TV Boxes.

 If you’re using a Fire TV Stick, Fire TV, or Android TV Box (not Stock Android), you may also install an application called Mouse Toggle.

 There’s no need for this application on most generic Android TV Boxes because they usually have a mouse pointer included on the remote.